 - Sole E20 Elliptical Trainer

 Smooth Fitness – This brand sells all their products directly from the manufacturer, therefore giving you greater quality for a lower price.
 Consider this as a more affordable version of Life Fitness products.
-Their low-end model, the Smooth RE 11.35 at $799, packs features that you would expect in the thousand range, while giving you industrial grade durability.
+Their low-end model, the Smooth RE 11.35 at $799, packs features that you would expect in industrial-grade cross trainers.
 Massive customizability in stride area and resistance levels give Smooth owners complete control over their fitness.
 Their machines also come with a combination of incline and decline options that is not very common among other brands.

 Schwinn – Having over 50 years of experience, Schwinn provides highly customizable equipment, and their units usually come with a set of impressive modern features.
 They have high-performance units that can offer a challenge to any user.
-Their units have a lighter build than those listed above in this article, but you get better geometry at lower prices.
+Schwinn has a lighter build, but you get better geometry at lower prices.
 Some of these are absolute fan favorites.

 Horizon Fitness – Providing standard machines for an average price, Horizon is a brand that sits comfortably in the value for money club.
-Their durability is one of their key strengths, but their older models do sometimes lack stability in use and make noise while in use.
-The ECB Magnetic brake system allows for a smooth ride and the extra-heavy flywheels on the more expensive models (Elite series) can really push users to their limits.
+Durability is one of Horizon’s key strengths, but older models do sometimes lack stability in use and make noise.
+The ECB Magnetic brake system allows for a smooth ride.
+The extra-heavy flywheels on the more expensive models (Elite series) can push users to their limits.

 Nautilus – Widely considered the founder of the modern commercial gym, providing an impressive line of high-end ellipticals.
-The brand has evolved over the course of 40 years and has been consistent in delivering high quality equipment at affordable prices.
+The brand has evolved over the course of 40 years and has been consistent in delivering high quality equipment.
 If you’re ambition is to have gym-quality equipment, you should definitely check Nautilus’ elliptical line.

 Body Solid – Only recently entering the elliptical market, Body Solid is already getting some rave reviews, especially with its Endurance line.
 With the Endurance series, you’ll find rugged, compact, and solid machines and can be a great addition to your home.
-They have a similar compact geometry to Horizon Fitness, but what really impresses us is the excellent warranty that comes with their products.
+They have a similar compact geometry to Horizon Fitness.
+We are really impressed with the excellent warranty of Body Solid.

-- Endurance E5 Elliptical Trainer – 16″ stride starts being acceptable
+- Endurance E5 – 16″ stride starts being acceptable

-- Endurance E4 Elliptical Trainer – 14″ stride too short to be recommended (unless you are very tiny).
+- Endurance E4 – 14″ stride too short to be recommended (unless you are very tiny).

 ProForm – They have some questionable low-priced units on offer.
-We are generally skeptical about this brand, and many of their machines have poor geometry with the footpads directly attached to the flywheel.
+Many of ProForm machines have poor geometry with the footpads directly attached to the flywheel.
 They do have some better units if you go a bit higher in terms of prices.
 They also have some interesting side-flywheel designs.

-Exerpeutic – The brand is not widely known, but Exerpeutic has gained massive popularity with its range of home-use fitness machines in recent times.
-Equipped with the latest features and wallet friendly prices, many workout enthusiasts prefer Exerpeutic machines to get the results they seek.
+Exerpeutic – The brand is not widely known, but Exerpeutic has gained massive popularity with its range of home-use affordable elliptical in recent times.
+Equipped with the latest features and wallet-friendly prices, Exerpeutic machines provide the best bang for your buck.
 If you’re looking for the bare minimum, then their entry-level units could be the perfect solution for you.